georgiitonchev/tailored/README.md

 # Tailored

 A very basic and simple C/OpenGL game framework/engine being developed for **learning purposes**.
 (Work in progress) (Windows/macOS)
 \+ an example 3 screen setup for a simple character creator: Splash, Title, Game (Work in progress)

+**A lot of the code is incomplete or just temporary as this is just a project I'm working on as I am learning C and OpenGL.**

 ## Libraries
  - [GLFW](https://github.com/glfw/glfw): A multi-platform library for OpenGL, OpenGL ES, Vulkan, window and input.